srpayo/srpayo-github.io/README.md

     Keep a close eye on platform health and take actionas needed \
     Participate in on-call rotation schedule via Pagerduty \
     Watch over documentation and clean-up \
-    Configure and improve the company's SaaS environment based on business and security needs
+    Configure and improve the company's SaaS environment based on business and security needs \
+    Act as Technical Project Coordinator for outsourced work to external companies

 ```Skills gained:``` \